AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Fault System

-Since Virginia is an at-fault state, the at-fault party will be financially responsible for the other party’s medical costs and property damage, paid by liability coverage.
+Since Virginia is an at-fault state, the at-fault party is financially responsible for the other party’s medical costs and property damage, covered by liability coverage.

 However, if someone wants to sue the other party in a civil suit, they can’t have any percentage of negligence in the accident due to the state’s contributory negligence laws.
 Even if the car accident was only 1 percent your fault, like if you were illegally parked when it happened, you won’t be able to sue the other party in a civil case.